 My Great-Great Grandfather is David Thomas who married Alice Newsome, the daughter of Christian Barnes and Joseph Newsome originally from Wayne County NC.
 David and Joseph lived near the mouth of Gourdvine Creek in present day Union County.
 I remember well the day I found William Barnes also living on Gourdvine Creek.
 Joseph’s brother-in-law William is Alice Newsome Thomas’ uncle.
 This was one of those discoveries that reminded me that people have the same needs, they’re bound by family and they’re forever building community.

 Born in Charleston SC, Moses Kosciusko Hyams is the son of Samuel Myers Sr and Meriam Levy Hyams.
 In 1823, Moses K. is listed as Justice of Peace in Charleston.
-Being a well-documented Jewish family, Malcolm H. Stern’s First American Jewish Families indicates Samuel was the son of Moses and Judith Isaacks Hyams.
+Being a well-documented Jewish family, information on Samuel can be found in Malcolm H. Stern’s First American Jewish Families.
+From that source we learn that Samuel was the son of Moses and Judith Isaacks Hyams.
 This Moses was born in Gdansk Poland and had removed to Dublin Ireland and then on to London where he died.
 The family came to America around 1765.
 Arriving in Charleston, Samuel is later honored as being the first Jew to settle in Natchitoches Louisiana.
 It’s there, on 18 Aug 1836, the Thomas’ brief neighbor died in Pointe Coupee Parish.

-One of Moses K. Hyams’ brothers studied engineering and during his life is credited as surveying much of the land in Louisiana.
+One of Moses K. Hyams’ brothers studied engineering and during his life is credited as surveying much land in Louisiana.
 The family was involved in building community and as leaders of government.
-Moses’ brother Henry Michael Hyams served the state of Louisiana as Lieutenant Governor during the American Civil War.
+Moses’ brother Henry Michael Hyams also served the State of Louisiana as Lieutenant Governor during the American Civil War.
 This family established the historic Jewish Cemetery of Rapides Parish and is prominent in the Natchitoches American Cemetery.

 How cool is all this!
-My ancestor walked the land with this family.
+My ancestor walked the rudes of Carolina with this family.
 They must have shared times, beliefs, and their thoughts on life.
-We’re all connected much more than by birth and death.
+We’re all connected much more than by birth and death alone.
 Never knowing where tomorrow will lead, it’s important that we acknowledge each moment.
+Moments like this remind me of my father’s favorite poem:

 Let me live in a house by the side of the road, Where the race of men go by-